Skip to article frontmatterSkip to article content

 τ=tlst0Γγ(t)dt\tau = \int_{t_{\mathrm{ls}}}^{t_0} \Gamma_\gamma(t) \mathrm{d}t

-The time tlst_{\mathrm{ls}} for which τ=1\tau=1 is called the time of last diffusion.
+The time tlst_{\mathrm{ls}} for which τ=1\tau=1 is called the time of last scattering.
 This is the time since which a CMB photon has not interacted with an electron.
-More precisely
+More precisely,

 τ(z)=0zΓγ(z)H(z)dz1+z\tau(z) = \int_0^z \frac{\Gamma_\gamma(z)}{H(z)}\frac{\dd z}{1+z}

-This is one of the six parameters of the standard ΛCDM model.
-After the emission of the cosmic microwave background, we enter the Dark Ages of the Universe, when the Universe is transparent but no stars are yet emitting light.
-But with the birth of the first stars and galaxies, perhaps 150 million years after the Big Bang, the neutral medium is ionised once again.
-Although very sparse, CMB photons again interact with electrons by Thomson scattering, which reduces the amplitude of the small-scale anisotropies in the CMB power spectrum, and introduces new anisotropies in the polarisation anisotropies.
-It is the least well measured parameter of the ΛCDM model at the moment (Figure 6) τ=0.058±0.006\tau = 0.058 \pm 0.006 Tristram, M. et al., 2024, but it informs about the appearance of the first luminous stars (Figure 7).
+This is one of the six parameters of the standard Λ\LambdaCDM model.
+Indeed, after the emission of the cosmic microwave background, we enter the Dark Ages of the Universe, when the Universe is transparent but no stars are yet emitting light.
+But with the birth of the first stars and galaxies, perhaps 150 million years after the Big Bang, the neutral medium is ionized once again.
+Although very sparse, CMB photons again interact with electrons by Thomson scattering, which reduces the amplitude of small-scale anisotropies in the CMB power spectrum, and introduces new anisotropies in polarization anisotropies.
+This is the least well measured parameter of the Λ\LambdaCDM model at the moment (Figure 12) τ=0.058±0.006\tau = 0.058 \pm 0.006 Tristram, M. et al., 2024, but it informs about the appearance of the first luminous objects (Figure 13).

 The optical depth to reionization \tau measured as a smearing of the CMB angular power spectrum (from https://lambda.gsfc.nasa.gov/education/graphic_history/taureionzation.html, image credit: NASA / LAMBDA Archive Team).

-Figure 6:The optical depth to reionization τ measured as a smearing of the CMB angular power spectrum (from https://lambda.gsfc.nasa.gov/education/graphic_history/taureionzation.html, image credit: NASA / LAMBDA Archive Team).
+Figure 12:The optical depth to reionization τ\tau measured as a smearing of the CMB angular power spectrum (from https://lambda.gsfc.nasa.gov/education/graphic_history/taureionzation.html, image credit: NASA / LAMBDA Archive Team).

 <Figure size 640x480 with 2 Axes>

-Figure 7:Assuming that the Universe is once again completely ionised, the calculation of its optical depth shows that if today we measure τ=0.058\tau=0.058 then the reionisation of the Universe should be complete around zreio7z_{\mathrm{reio}} \sim 7 giving the start of galaxy formation earlier than 1 billion years after the Big Bang.
+Figure 13:Assuming that the Universe is once again completely ionized, the calculation of its optical depth shows that if today we measure τ=0.058\tau=0.058 then the reionization of the Universe should be complete around zreio7z_{\mathrm{reio}} \sim 7 giving the start of galaxy formation earlier than 1 billion years after the Big Bang.

 Footnotes